barkadosh1/IDD-Fa19-Lab3/README.md

 ## Optional.
 Graphic Display

+modified code to print A0 value code video

 **Take a picture of your screen working insert it here!**

 ## Part D. Logging values to the EEPROM and reading them back